-Book your holiday through Expedia and you will get a bunch of Nectar points.
-You get 1,000 points on package bookings, 200 points on hotel and 200 points on flight or car bookings.
+Book your holiday with Expedia and you will get a bunch of Nectar points.

 Travel by train

-You can earn Nectar points when you book train tickets with Great Western Railway or Virgin Trains.
+You can earn Nectar points when you book train tickets with Great Western Railway (GWR).

-With GWR you get two points for every £1 spent on tickets, 50 points for the online purchase or renewal of a season ticket and 200 points for the online purchase or renewal of a monthly season ticket.
+With GWR, you get two points for every £1 spent on tickets bought online, 50 points for the online purchase or renewal of a weekly season ticket and 200 points for the online purchase or renewal of a monthly season ticket.

 Use Nectar eShops

 You can collect Nectar points on your online shopping, in much the same way that you can earn cashback from sites like Quidco.

 Just go to the Nectar eShop website, search for the brand that you want to shop with, then follow the link over to that retailer.